juicedata/juicefs/README.md

 ![JuiceFS Storage Format](docs/en/images/juicefs-storage-format-new.png)

-Each file stored in JuiceFS will be split into **"Chunk"** s at a fixed size with the default upper limit of 64 MiB.
-Each Chunk is composed of one or more **"Slice"**(s).
-The length of the slice varies depending on how the file is written.
-Each slice will be further split into size-fixed **"Block"** (s), which is 4 MiB by default.
-In the end, these blocks will be stored in object storage; at the same time, JuiceFS will store the file and its Chunks, Slices, Blocks and other metadata information in metadata engines.
+Each file stored in JuiceFS is split into **"Chunk"** s at a fixed size with the default upper limit of 64 MiB.
+Each Chunk is composed of one or more **"Slice"**(s), and the length of the slice varies depending on how the file is written.
+Each slice is composed of size-fixed **"Block"** s, which are 4 MiB by default.
+These blocks will be stored in object storage in the end; at the same time, the metadata information of the file and its Chunks, Slices, and Blocks will be stored in metadata engines via JuiceFS.
 [Learn more](docs/en/reference/how_juicefs_store_files.md)

 ![How JuiceFS stores your files](docs/en/images/how-juicefs-stores-files-new.png)